JacobLee23/pytrig/docs/index.rst

 Pytrig Documentation
 ====================

-**Pytrig**,  A pure-Python package for high-precision computation of trigonometric functions.
+**Pytrig**, a pure-Python module for rapid, high-precision computation of trigonometric functions.

 -----